Feng shui for selling properties

 Top feng shui tips/checklist before buying your property

 Turn off the lights – you want to see how it looks without lights on.
 Turn off any music if it’s on – to hear all the noise (at night too) ie, tube, railway, neigbours, schools, workplaces, etc. Don’t get distracted by the smell the coffee, baked scones, pets, etc – .all the classic tricks estate agents use to make the place feel like home.
 Check the size of the rooms so, all your stuff fits nicely.
 Don’t get distracted by bedrooms contain tiny beds to make the rooms look larger.
 Check if the layout match your needs and preferences (such as dinning, entertaining, etc)? .Check all the details twice ie, the ceilings, windows and walls (for any damp staining or discolouration on the ceiling, leaks, mould, fungal (use your nose), windows’ timber rotting or leaking – sniff for paint, it could be an attempt to hide damp).
 Check windows for condensation, poor insulation (run a finger down the window), especially on PVC windows (check for cracking sealant around the frame).
 Check your mobile and internet network reception (use Root Metrics’ free app).
 Turn on water taps to check the water pressure and the hot water (check if you can install undersink water filer and the whole house water filter).
 Test the central heating ie, radiators, boiler.
 Check for cracks that could be a sign of subsidence (also if the walls are flat – a sign of potential damp or movement of the property).
 Inspect the roof, gutters downpipes, missing roof tiles as well as all the brickwork (chimney leaning or bulging, grouting).
-Look around the property – look outside from all windows (construction sites, busy road, etc).
+Look around the property – look outside from all windows (construction sites, busy roads, etc).
 Check the compass directions – where do you get the morning light (in the kitchen or bedroom – light affects our mood, happiness and behaviour as well as our circadian rhythm).
 Are there lots of trees ouside? (this can be attractive but trees block light and cause structural issues).
 If there’s an outside space ie, a garden (where/when is the sun?, how easy is it to maintain? watch for weeds and especially for the famous Japanese knotweed).
 Check the roof void and attics.
 What’s the overall storage space like?
 What you might get included in the sale (washing machine, fridge, etc).
 Enquire about all the basics: how many viewings they’ve done, other offers, leasehold or freehold, listed building, flood warnings, council tax costs, etc. For flats: check the common parts, service charges, emergency lighting/smoke detection and/or a fire-alarms.
 If you’re considereing an extension: can it be done? is it big enough for your whole family? can the loft be converted? check neighbours and if you can get the planning permission.
 Check the electrical and gas system (the last re-wiring, serviced).
 Has it got the smart meter?
 Check the history of the area online or talk to neighbours (for deaths, murders, accidents, disputes, flooding, fires, etc).
 Spend time in the neighbourhood (is it well maintained, drainage, corners shops, schools, transport routes, parking, pubs and restaurants.
 Is the property in the chain.
 Print this checklist and also list upsides and downsides of the propety so you can have clarity and a balanced, objective picture.
 View the property at different times or take a video of it and watch it later (to remove the objection bias – which can skew your objectivity when you fall in love with the place instantly).
 Take a break, sleep on the decision.
 And finally, if you’re not sure, follow your gut feeling – don’t buy it.

 To book a feng shui consultation to check your next propety, please email me or call me on +44 7956 288574

-depends on the location and if it’s remote/distant consultation or onsite.
+Fee: depends on the location and if it’s remote/distant consultation or onsite.
 I offer a package of checking up to five properties to evaluate the best options.

 Watch my talk about buying and selling properties with feng shui / part 2